.

 AND INCIDENCE

-recognized in dogs in 1935.
-Epizootic occurred in military working dogs
+First recognized in dogs in 1935.
+Epizootic occurred in military

-of dogs in U.S. are serologically positive.
-First reported case of E.
+11 to 58% of dogs in U.S. are serologically positive.
+First reported case

 TRANSMISSION:

-Rhipicephalus sanguineus, Brown Dog Tick.
-It is presumably transmitted
+tick vector, Rhipicephalus sanguineus, Brown Dog Tick.
+It is presumably

 DISEASE